Informfully/Documentation/docs/source/database.rst

 **Description** Collects all times a user has accessed the app.
 A new record is added each time the user refreshes the browser tab.
-Hence, a record might not reflect the actual timestamp at which a given user has signed in (meaning the action of initially signing in).
+Hence, a record may not accurately reflect the actual timestamp at which a given user signed in (i.e., the initial sign-in action).
 In return, for users who hardly ever sign out and hence hardly ever sign in, it (more) correctly reflects the last time the user has used the application.

 .. list-table::